aaronpowell/ps-nvm/README.md

 # Commands

-There are 4 PowerShell commands exposed.
+There are 6 PowerShell commands exposed.
+You're best using `Get-Help <command>` for proper help, but here's a quick overview.

 _Note: Node.js will restrict you to a version number of v#.#.#_